 MyScriptFont enables you to generate fonts directly from your handwriting.
 You can design each letter of the alphabet, convert it into a functional font, and use it for all your future projects.
 All you need is a marker or felt-tip pen and a scanner.

 - Top 10 Fonts Web Designers Love

-1. Download Template from MyScriptFont
+1. Download the Template from MyScriptFont

-When you’re done, scan the template at 150dpi or 300dpi.
+Once completed, scan the template at either 150dpi or 300dpi.

-2. Upload your New Font
+2. Upload Your New Font

-3. Installing Font
+3. Install Your Font

 Before using your new font, it needs to be installed.

 For Windows users, navigate to the ‘Control Panel’ and search for ‘Fonts’.
 Simply copy and paste your new font into the ‘Fonts’ directory.

 Once installed, you can select your custom font within your applications.
 Here’s a preview of a font created using this method.